 If there’s just a small amount of mold, you may be able to nip it in the bud before it grows much bigger.
 Remember that this stuff relies on moisture and water and will grow almost anywhere.
 However, if you are able to keep these surfaces dry, it will more than likely prevent the growth from spreading.

 If these challenges sound familiar to you, you might be getting tired of dealing with them and looking for a quick fix.
-Unfortunately, there is no quick fix to any of these issues, and your choices may be to a) Cough up the money to get them properly repaired or b) Sell your home to a real estate investor who will take care of them for you so you can move on to something a little easier to deal with.
+Unfortunately, there is no quick fix to any of these issues, and your choices may be to to cough up the money to get them properly repaired or sell your home to a real estate investor who will take care of them for you so you can move on to something a little easier to deal with.

 Beachworks LLC local, family-owned company in north Seattle committed to improving the value of our community.
 For those who need to sell their homes quickly and privately, we we provide an all cash offer and close on your timeline.